rtucker-mozilla/tasty-cli/README.md

 tasty-cli installation
 git clone https://github.com/rtucker-mozilla/tasty-cli.git
-Using your favorit editor create a file in your homedir .tasty-cli The syntax is the file shall have 3 lines:
+Create a text file in your homedir .tasty-cli

+The syntax is the file shall have 3 lines:

 username